What is the Priesthood of all Believers?

 The New Testament priesthood certainly did not wear dog-collars, depressing black garb and gloomy faces.
 Rather they ministered to God with great freedom and joy; knowing that, on the one hand, their consecrated lifestyles were a continual sacrifice bringing pleasure to God’s heart (Romans 12:1; Philippians 3:3).
 On the other hand, they knew that their thanksgiving, praise, prayer, fasting and celebratory worship was their New Testament “spiritual sacrifices acceptable to God through Jesus Christ” (1 Peter 2:5; also see Ephesians 5:18-21; Colossians 3:16, 17; Hebrews 13:15).
 Thus, in the way God always intended it: “A fire shall always be burning on the altar; it shall never go out” (Leviticus 6:12, 13).

 Firstly, there is no “special” priesthood or clergy in the New Testament; thus, there are no second-class believers in Christ.
-While we are all at different stages of maturity and while we all have different God-given gifts, every believer is a priest or minister to God.
+Yes, we are all at different stages of maturity and yes, we all have different God-given abilities, every believer is a priest or minister to God.
 This means we are all invited to enjoy a first-hand relationship with God; we need no earthly mediator.

 Not only is this a core value of the New Covenant, it is one of two reasons why the early church blazed a trail of love and freedom through the first century.
 God’s people shook their world because of His power (Acts 1:8) and His priesthood (Acts 8:1, 4).